addtheletters/space/README.md

 TODO:
 _ookay.
 It does use GFM, just it doesn't support the checkboxes cuz git pushing.
 Carry on!_
+- Fix acceleration / engine systems so gravity and engines work right
+- Alter / add to component ID system to make them easier to get
+- Fix 'strong' turning
 - Finish data systems
 - Finish heat systems
 - EM / Light systems